isomerpages/sp-educonference/index.md

       button: Learn more
       url: /faq/
   - infopic:
-      title: Singapore Polytechnic
-      subtitle: About
-      description: Singapore Polytechnic was set up on 27 October 1954, making it the very first polytechnic to be established in Singapore.
-      button: Learn more
-      url: /example-page/
-      alt: Singapore Polytechnic
-      image: /images/image1.jpg
-  - infopic:
       title: Singapore
       subtitle: About
       description: Located in Southeast Asia, Singapore has a land area of about 710